 Can you describe a role in the field of AI that requires that kind of mindfulness you’ve described — and how that mindfulness could be built into engineers’ training more effective ways?

 Many AI engineers aren’t aware of the implications of bias in their datasets.
-When AI engineers train facial recognition algorithms, for example, it’s critical that they train the algorithm on faces with as many different skin colors as possible, for example.
+When AI engineers train facial recognition algorithms, for example, it’s critical that they train the algorithm on faces with as many different skin colors as possible.
 Too many times it’s reported that a facial recognition app misclassifies its users or downright cannot detect its user because their faces were not represented in the training dataset.

 Even more critical, AI can now affect the fate of someone’s life in the courtroom.
 If legal staff pass court case documents through an algorithm to help decide the fate of someone’s case, it’s critical that the algorithm is trained on a minimally bias dataset.